tiagoh/MCW-ML-Ops-1Day/Whiteboard design session/WDS trainer guide - MLOps.md

 **Outcome**

-Present solution to your customer:
+Present the solution to your customer:

-- Present solution
+- Present solution.

-- Respond to customer objections
+- Respond to customer objections.

-- Receive feedback
+- Receive feedback.

 **Wrap-up (15 minutes)**

-- Review preferred solution
+- Review the preferred solution.

 ## Before the whiteboard design session: How to prepare